 What automatic enrolment means for you

 - First, it means that joining a workplace pension scheme becomes that much easier.
-Rather than having to take steps to join, under automatic enrolment most workers will be signed up as a matter of course (though you can opt out if you want to).
+Rather than having to take steps to join, under automatic enrolment most workers will be signed up without them having to do anything, though you can opt out if you want to.

 - And second, it makes saving into a pension more financially attractive by making it compulsory for employers to pay into eligible workers’ pension schemes.
 A lot of employers were already doing this, but now all have to.